bigeyex/brackets-sftp-upload/README.md

 - bug fix: setting dialog reverts to default value even when settings are changed
 - feature: added new "upload on save" function

-## Features ##

-* Keep track of changed files in your project
-* Upload panel - you have total control over which to upload and which to skip
-* Server settings for each project
-* Store server settings in the extension folder, not the root folder of your projects, so no worry about uploading your credentials to your git repo.
-* Right click menu command in your project panel, upload any specific file or folder you want.
-* Also a good sample code to learn how brackets works with node.

 ## Notes for developers ##

 This repo does not include required node modules!
-For extension develops, please run
+For extension developers, please run

 npm install

 in the /node folder.

+## Contributors ##

+@bigeyex
+@danielkratz
+@mhentgesarrow
+@dedo1911